-This week Liv has a conversation with Kelly Fitzgerald, of The Sober Señorita.
+This week Liv interviewed Kelly Fitzgerald, of The Sober Señorita.
 Kelly inspires me.
 Not only is she incredibly passionate about sobriety, but she also demonstrates how fun life is without alcohol.
 She says this:

 “I am one of 23 million Americans in recovery from drug and alcohol addiction.

 I'm a sober blogger from the Philadelphia area and currently live in Southwest Florida.
 I recently returned to the U.S. after living 5 years abroad in Cancun, Mexico.
 I describe myself as a former party girl who has had an addictive personality for as long as I can remember.
 In May of 2013, I finally realized my body is not meant to ingest alcohol.